 This is why drainage plans are necessary, as proof that you have addressed these drainage requirements while building your home.
 Drainage plans are also a great help if you or future owners of the property need to figure out where the drains on the property are.

-In most counties, the drainage plan is required to be submitted to the building department before they issue your building permit.
-You would do well to submit a plan prepared by a licensed specialist.
+In most counties, the drainage plan is required to be submitted to the building department before it issues your building permit.
+You would do well to submit a plan prepared by a licensed specialist

 If the soil on your property is very porous, you could also submit your site plan showing the direction of the water flow instead of a drainage plan.